monika-srivastav/Portfolio/README.md

 npm run dev

 This project uses Vite + React + TailwindCSS.
 Replace placeholder images and screenshots in `src` with your own assets.
-The resume PDF (Monika_MERN_Resume_2.pdf) is included in the project root.
+The resume PDF (Resume.pdf) is included in the project root.